 Contingency fund meaning

 A contingency fund is money specifically set aside to cover emergency costs or other unplanned, urgent needs.
 It is kept completely separate from your everyday spending money and funds allocated towards other goals.
-The sole purpose of a contingency fund is to provide a financial safety net for those necessary yet unpredictable expenses that can deeply impact your finances if you lack savings to cover them.
+The primary purpose of a contingency fund is to provide a financial safety net for those necessary yet unpredictable expenses that can significantly impact your finances if you lack savings to cover them.

-Common examples of contingencies that such a fund can help you smoothly manage include the following.
+Common examples of contingencies that such a fund can help you manage more effectively include the following:

 - Emergency medical treatment, hospital bills, or medications